pocco81/mini-prompt/README.md

 ```
 ### 🔧 Setup

-Two things to keep in to do:
+Two things:

-1. Enabling the prompt in your `~/.bashrc`
+1. Enable the prompt in your `~/.bashrc`
-2. Configuring it
+2. Configure it

 To enable the prompt paste this into your `~/.bashrc`: